 A social media platform’s policies are good if the most extreme 10% on left and right are equally unhappy--Elon Musk To be perfectly clear, I'm not a diehard Elon Musk fan.
 He's an interesting fellow who doesn’t fit into any convenient box that we’d like to put him into.
 We in the UK used to… Continue reading Quote of the Day: May I Live To See It

 Almost 60 years ago, somewhere early in 1964 to be exact, my family and I were living in a crummy little apartment building on Babcock Street in Brookline, Massachusetts.
 We'd been in the USA for only a few months, having arrived three weeks before JFK was shot.
 I was in the fourth grade, attending Edward… Continue reading A “Fully-Documented” Alien Dares to Comment on “A Great American Novel”

 Tradition has it that, on April 23 in AD 303, a young and promising Roman soldier in the army of the Emperor Diocletian was beheaded after gruesome torture, and died professing his Christian faith to the end.
 Very little is known of his life, but it’s believed he was born into a devout Christian family,… Continue reading A Bloody Cross

+On this April 16, 2022, a day that would have been my grandmother Molly's 124th birthday, I bring back a post originally published five years ago today, on Ricochet.
+Nothing's changed.
 My grandmother Molly could be a rather stern old lady.
 She was born when Queen Victoria was still on the throne, on April 16,… Continue reading On Granny.
 Oh, and On Chocolate, Too.
 And a Few Other Things As Well